cfpb-sandbox/design-system/docs/components/info-unit-groups-link-blobs.md

           * When content requires imagery, use the 50/50 image and text or 25/75 image and text components.

-          * When there are multiple paragraphs of copy
         variation_jinja_code_snippet: >-
           File in https://github.com/cfpb/cfgov-refresh: